Bentcher: Common varieties

-A sefer Sheba Berahoth is a bentcher which is especially printed for the occasion of a wedding and/or the week after a wedding.
-This bentcher contains the seven blessings recited by family and friends of the bride and groom under the huppah at a Jewish wedding, and after birkat hamazon at the end of special meals in the week following the wedding.
+A sefer Sheva Brachot is a bentcher which is especially printed for the occasion of a wedding and/or the week after a wedding.
+This bentcher contains the seven blessings recited by family and friends of the bride and groom under the chuppah at a Jewish wedding, and after birkat hamazon at the end of special meals in the week following the wedding.
 The sefer Sheva Brachot may contain special commentary on the meaning of the blessings.